Alice, Doko Made mo: Reception

-The manga ranked sixteenth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.
+The manga ranked 16th on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers; it ranked 18th on the 2026 list.
 It won the 18th Manga Taishō in 2025.
 It was nominated for the eleventh Next Manga Awards in 2025 in the print category, and ranked eleventh.

 The series was recommended by manga author Tatsuki Fujimoto.